Rings of invariants for three dimensional modular representations: Introduction

 In Section~4 we do the similar construction for $r=2s$ and for $p>3$.
 Here the element $f_3$ is a normalization of the element $f_3$ given in [PS].

-In Section~5 we prove the main results namely Theorem~\ref{t1} and Theorem~\ref{t1e}, in particular we show that the set $\{X, f_1, \ldots, f_{s+1}, N_G(Z)\}$ is the SAGBI basis for $k[X, Y,Z]^G$ and the ring of invariants is a complete intersection ring.
+In Section~5 we prove the main results namely Theorem~\ref{t1} and Theorem~\ref{t1e}, in particular we show that the set $\{X, f_1, \ldots, f_{s+1}, N_G(Z)\}$ is a SAGBI basis for ${\mathcal{K}}[X, Y,Z]^G$ and the ring of invariants is a complete intersection ring.

-The second author would like to thank Prof. M. Levine for the financial support and the hospitality to facilitate her visit to Universit\"at Duisburg-Essen, where a part of the work was done.
-She would also like to thank Dr. Jai Laxmi to bring the paper [CSW] to her notice during a discussion on Hilbert-Kunz multiplicities of ring of invariants of modular representations.
+The second author would like to thank Prof. M. Levine for the support to facilitate her visit to Universit\"at Duisburg-Essen, where a part of the work was done.
+She is also thankful for his insightful comments during and after her talk on the draft version of the work.
+She would also like to thank Dr. Jai Laxmi for bringing the paper [CSW] to her notice during a discussion on Hilbert-Kunz multiplicities of ring of invariants of modular representations.

+We are grateful to Prof. R.J.
+Shank for carefully reading the manuscript and for making numerous suggestions which improved the exposition tremendously.

+We are also grateful to the referee for a meticulous job, which has improved the clarity and the exposition, and corrected a number of minor typographical errors.